 Manifest is much more than a gallery.
 Our organization is a 501(c)(3) charitable nonprofit founded on Woodburn Avenue in Cincinnati, Ohio in 2004 by professors and students from area universities seeking to make a positive community impact.
 Manifest continues to be operated by professors, students, and working artists to this day.
 Our programming is divided into four balanced quadrants: Gallery (exhibitions), Press (publications), Artist Residency (support), and Drawing Center (education).
 The first three programs are housed on Woodburn Avenue.
 The Drawing Center Studio, located in the community of Madisonville seven miles along Madison Road, houses the fourth in what will ultimately become The Manifest Center for the Visual Arts after a planned major renovation.
 Manifest’s operations are funded by a mix of artist-supported revenue, state funding from the Ohio Arts Council, regional funding from ArtsWave, grants from local and national foundations, a supporting annual membership, and donations from individuals like you.
-Furthermore, sales of our publications help fund Manifest’s educational work.
+Furthermore, sales of our annual publications help fund Manifest’s educational work.

 Manifest’s mission is to stand for quality in the visual arts, as well as the importance of creative research, meaningful and accessible art-based experiences for the public, deep learning outside academia, and the rigorous documentation of exceptional art, and the promotion of visual literacy, critical thinking, and skill development as personal and social catalysts.

 The organization seeks to engage students, professionals, and the public from around the world through accessible world-class exhibits, studio programs, and publications centered on the broader visual arts.